History of the United Kingdom: Devolution for Scotland and Wales

-On 11 September 1997, (on the 700th anniversary of the Scottish victory over the English at the Battle of Stirling Bridge), a referendum was held on establishing a devolved Scottish Parliament.
+On 11 September 1997, the 700th anniversary of the Scottish victory over the English at the Battle of Stirling Bridge, a referendum was held on establishing a devolved Scottish Parliament.
 This resulted in an overwhelming 'yes' vote both to establishing the parliament and granting it limited tax varying powers.
 One week later, a referendum in Wales on establishing a Welsh Assembly was also approved but with a very narrow majority.
 The first elections were held, and these bodies began to operate in 1999.
-The creation of these bodies has widened the differences between the Countries of the United Kingdom, especially in areas like healthcare.
+The creation of these bodies has widened the differences between the countries of the United Kingdom, especially in areas like healthcare.
 It has also brought to the fore the so-called West Lothian question which is a complaint that devolution for Scotland and Wales but not England has created a situation where Scottish and Welsh MPs in the UK Parliament can, in principle, vote on internal matters affecting England alone whereas English MPs have no say in similar matters affecting Scotland and Wales.

 21st century

-War in Afghanistan and the Iraq War
+War in Afghanistan and Iraq

-In the 2001 General Election, the Labour Party won a second successive victory, though voter turnout dropped to the lowest level for more than 80 years.
-Later that year, the September 11th attacks in the United States led to American President George W. Bush launching the War on Terror, beginning with the invasion of Afghanistan aided by British troops in October 2001.
+In the 2001 General Election, the Labour Party won a second successive victory, though voter turnout dropped to the lowest level for 80 years.
+The September 11 attacks in the US led to President George W. Bush launching the War on terror, beginning with the invasion of Afghanistan aided by British troops in October 2001.
 Thereafter, with the US focus shifting to Iraq, Tony Blair convinced the Labour and Conservative MPs to vote in favour of supporting the 2003 invasion of Iraq, despite huge anti-war marches held in London and Glasgow.
-Forty-six thousand British troops, one-third of the total strength of the Army's land forces, were deployed to assist with the invasion of Iraq and thereafter British armed forces were responsible for security in southern Iraq.
+Forty-six thousand British troops, one-third of the total strength of the Army's land forces, were deployed to assist with the invasion and British forces were responsible for security in southern Iraq.
 All British forces were withdrawn in 2010.

 The Labour Party Prime Minister Tony Blair won the 2005 British general election and a third consecutive term.
-On 7 July 2005, a series of four suicide bombings struck London, killing 52 commuters along with the four bombers, and injuring hundreds of others.
+On 7 July 2005, a series of four suicide bombings struck London, killing 52 commuters along with the four bombers, and injuring hundreds.